ZK Dispute Game

 Severity: Critical

-Raw ETH bonds held directly in the game contract cannot be recovered — the contract is immutable and non-upgradeable, so any ETH stuck in it is permanently lost.
+Raw ETH bonds held directly in a game clone cannot be recovered — each clone is an immutable proxy instance with no upgrade path, so any ETH stuck in it is permanently lost.
 This also bypasses the Guardian's ability to freeze funds post-resolution.

 iZKG-004: Permissionless Participation